helium/helium-ledger-app/README.md

 ## How to use Helium on Ledger
 1. Go to Ledger Live > Settings > Experimental Features > Enable Developer mode.
 2. Once enabled, go to Manager and search "Helium".
+- Note: If you can't find "Helium", you may need to update your Ledger Live software version and/or the Nano S software
 3. Click Install.

 Helium App is signed by Ledger and is trusted.
 It is now installed on your ledger device!